Your Cart is empty

 Held between Saturday May 30, 1970 and Mon Jun 01, 1970 at Thunderbird Beach, Thunderbird Place, Denham Springs Louisiana 70726.
 Confusingly, it’s not actually a beach.
 Looking at it today, it looks like some sort of camping leisure area, so I assume that’s what it was back in 1970 when promoter Jim Brown put the gig together.

 Obviously, what I like to call the Pleasant Valley Sunday types, were not too pleased with this, fearing the usual things: drugs, nudity and public grooving by freaks.
 Brown had gotten threatening phone calls from local residents and the city tried to shut it down by passing anti-festival legislative measures.
 However, the wonderfully named Mr and Mrs Fucundus who owned and ran the site were not to be deterred from hiring it out to Brown.
-As ever in these days, there is always someone who emerges a hero for not being put off by all the straights and groovy people and the Fucundus family were exactly that here.
+As ever in these days, there is always someone who emerges a hero for not being put off by all the straights and the Fucundus family were exactly that here.
 They were put under a lot of pressure by residents and legislature but held firm.
 It was their site and they’d rent it out to whomever they wanted, thank you very much.

 The line-up of bands was Alice Cooper, Bob Seger, Brownsville Station, Chuck Berry, It's a Beautiful Day, John Lee Hooker, Mason Proffit, MC5, Potliquor, Ted Nugent & The Amboy Dukes, The Buckinghams, The Ides of March, & The Youngbloods.
 There are no accounts I could find about the music and who was well-received.
 I wonder what Chuck thought about this scene.
 Probably played, got a bag of cash and left.
 There were speeches on pollution and ecology too.